shanroxalot/Lab-06/README.md

 ## Assignment:

-Write a program in C to read the *listings.csv* file.
+1. Write a program in C to read the *listings.csv* file.

-Write two functions, one function, sortByHostName, that will sort the data based on hostname and one function, sortByPrice, that will sort on price.
+2. Declare a function, sortByHostName, that will sort the data based on hostname.

+3. Declare a function, sortByPrice, that will sort the data based on price.

+4. After sorting, sortByPrice and sortByHostName should write the sorted array to a file.

 **General Approach**